The Edge of Sentience: Background

 Jonathan Birch is a professor of philosophy at the London School of Economics and principal investigator of the Foundations of Animal Sentience project.
 In 2021, he chaired a government-commissioned review of scientific evidence on sentience in cephalopod molluscs and decapod crustaceans.
-The review's findings informed the United Kingdom's decision to extend legal recognition of sentience to invertebrates, including octopuses, crabs, and lobsters, through the Animal Welfare (Sentience) Act 2022.
+The review's findings informed the United Kingdom's decision to extend legal recognition of sentience to some invertebrates, including octopuses, crabs, and lobsters, through the Animal Welfare (Sentience) Act 2022.

-Birch wrote The Edge of Sentience to explore the ethical and policy issues that arise when assessing whether certain beings—such as invertebrates, brain organoids, or AI systems—are sentient.
+Birch wrote The Edge of Sentience to discuss ethical and policy questions that arise when assessing whether beings such as invertebrates, brain organoids, or AI systems are sentient.
 These cases are described as being at the "edge of sentience".
-The book focuses on how policymakers can act responsibly amid uncertainty about sentience, emphasising practical reasoning and proportional precaution rather than speculative theories of consciousness.
+The book focuses on how policymakers can act under uncertainty about sentience, with attention to practical reasoning and proportional precaution rather than speculative theories of consciousness.